SteelCompendium/data-bestiary-md-dse/Ankheg.md

   effect: A prone creature gains an edge on melee attacks against the ankheg instead
     of taking a bane.
 - name: Earthwalk
-  effect: Difficult terrain composed of earth or loose rock doesn’t cost the ankheg
+  effect: Difficult terrain composed of earth or loose rock doesn't cost the ankheg
     extra movement.
 - name: Tunneler
   effect: When the ankheg burrows, they create a size 2 tunnel.
 The tunnel remains